 The value of saving

 The American economy is only as reliant as the American household.
 Examine the systemic causes of financial insecurity and learn about emerging solutions in What It’s Worth: Strengthening the Financial Future of Families, Communities and the Nation, a new book published by the SF Fed and CFED.

 What if saving could start with the first paycheck?
 Explore findings from the first quasi-experimental design study of a youth financial capability initiative seamlessly integrated into a youth workforce development program.
 The program, MyPath Savings, supports low-income working youth to bank, save, and build their financial confidence through a comprehensive model that includes financial education, goal-setting, and non-custodial accounts.

 Financial insecurity affects every facet of life.
 In the SF Fed’s 2015 annual report, What We’ve Learned…and why it matters, SF Fed Community Development’s David Erickson and Laura Choi sit down with President John Williams to discuss the fragility of American household finances and how to get more families on the road to economic opportunity.

 1. Annual and lifetime contribution limits and annual earned income limits apply, as do conditions for tax-free withdrawal of earnings.
 Limits may be adjusted annually for cost-of-living increases.
-To learn about key features of a Roth IRA and for other requirements and details, go to myRA.gov/roth-ira.

 2. Withdraw interest earned without tax and penalty five years after your first contribution if you are over age 59 1/2 or meet certain other conditions, such as using the funds for the purchase of your first home. *Accounts earn interest at the same rate as investments in the Government Securities Fund, which earned 2.04 percent in 2015 and had an average annual return of 2.94 percent over the ten-year period ending December 2015.